suncoast-devs/handbook/lessons/full-stack-build-an-app-create-first-controllers/index.md

 The best reason for adding this prefix is to avoid _name collisions_.
 Soon we will start to build more and more URLs for our front end.
-If our front end **and** our API are both served from the same server we might have an overlap of URLs and it won't be able to tell if we mean the front end route or potentially a backend API endpoint.
-As such we prefix, and reserve, the path `/api/` for anything to do with our backend API resources.
+If our front end **and** our API are both served from the same server, we might have an overlap of URLs, and it won't be able to tell if we mean the front end route or potentially a backend API endpoint.
+As such, we prefix and reserve the path `/api/` for anything to do with our backend API resources.

 ## Files Updated